Last updated: 6/12/2025

-NORD gratefully acknowledges Bert de Vries, MD, PhD, Department of Human Genetics, Radboud University Medical Center, Nijmegen, The Netherlands, and the Koolen-de Vries Syndrome Foundation, for the preparation of this report.
+NORD gratefully acknowledges Gioconda Alyea, MD (FMG), MS, National Organization for Rare Disorders, Bert de Vries, MD, PhD, Department of Human Genetics, Radboud University Medical Center, Nijmegen, The Netherlands, and the Koolen-de Vries Syndrome Foundation, for the preparation of this report.

-Koolen-de Vries syndrome (KdVS) is a rare genetic disorder with an estimated prevalence of about 1 in 30,000 people.
-Frequent features in individuals with this condition include feeding problems in infancy, muscle weakness (hypotonia) in young children, developmental problems, language/speech delay, learning disabilities and mild to moderate intellectual disability, epilepsy (in about 1 in 3 persons), characteristic facial features, farsightedness, hearing impairment, flexible joints, flat feet and curvature of the spine and/or congenital abnormalities.
+Koolen-de Vries syndrome (KdVS) is a rare genetic disorder characterized by intellectual disability and many different signs and symptoms.
+Frequent features in people affected with KdVS include feeding problems in infancy, muscle weakness (hypotonia) in young children, developmental problems, language/speech delay, learning disabilities and mild to moderate intellectual disability, epilepsy (in about 1 in 3 people), characteristic facial features, farsightedness, hearing impairment, flexible joints, flat feet and curvature of the spine and/or congenital abnormalities.

 Introduction